Content Managment System

 On the next step, you will have to create your Client Secret (CLIENT_SECRET) and save it in a secure file.
 Also save the Client ID (CLIENT_ID).

-Deploy an external OAuth client
+Build an external OAuth client on your server

 git clone https://github.com/mcdeck/netlify-cms-oauth-provider-php